Kameron Woods: Coaching career

+Oklahoma City Blue (2022–present)

 On September 23, 2022, the Thunder named Woods the new head coach of the Oklahoma City Blue following Grant Gibbs's promotion to the Thunder coaching staff.
-Woods previously served as the head coach for the Thunder in the 2022 NBA Summer League in Salt Lake City and Las Vegas leading Oklahoma City to a 5-3 record.
-On November 4, 2022, the Blue opened up their season against G League Ignite that saw the Blue winning 134-125, after trailing by 28 points to give Woods's his first career win.
+Woods previously served as the head coach for the Thunder in the 2022 NBA Summer League in Salt Lake City and Las Vegas leading Oklahoma City to a 5–3 record.
+On November 4, 2022, the Blue opened up their season against the G League Ignite that saw the Blue winning 134–125, after trailing by 28 points to give Woods's his first career win.
+In his first season with the Blue, the Blue finished with a 13–19 record and finished top-ten in defensive rating, however the team missed the playoffs for the third consecutive season.

+In his second season, Woods led the Blue back to the playoffs following a 21–13 record, their best record since the 2018–19 season.
+After a 2–9 start following the Winter Showcase, the Blue finished 3rd in the west, clinching their first playoff appearance since 2019.
+In the playoffs, the Blue defeated Rio Grande Valley Vipers at home and Sioux Falls Skyforce and top-seeded Stockton Kings on the road to make their finals since the 2009–10, when the team was known as the Tulsa 66ers.
+In the finals, the Blue defeated Maine Celtics 2–1 on the road following Ousmane Dieng's 25 points.
+With the win, Woods gave the Blue their first championship as the Oklahoma City Blue, their third overall as a franchise.